dataroadinc/dr-ts-rdf-loader/README.md

   ontology

 > **Note**: This loader is designed for webpack and has **experimental support**
 > for Turbopack.
-While Turbopack configuration is tested, it may not work in all
+The loader supports both CommonJS and ES module environments,
-> scenarios.
-For production use, we recommend using webpack instead of
+> making it compatible with various build configurations.
+For production use, we
-> Turbopack.
+> recommend using webpack instead of Turbopack.

 ## Installation